 Watch the Water Content of Butter

 Another problem is that most butter contains around 19 percent water, and water will cause your cookies to spread.
-You could substitute shortening, which is 100 percent fat, but then you'd be sacrificing the flavor of butter, which in my opinion is not a worthwhile sacrifice.
+You could substitute shortening, which is 100 percent fat, but then you'd be sacrificing the flavor of butter, which may not be a worthwhile sacrifice.

 European butter and some domestic butter from smaller dairies have less water in them, and they'll cost a bit more.
 But whatever you do, don't use those tubs of whipped butter.
 Not only do they have high water content, they also have a lot of air in them, which will also cause your cookies to spread.